Dwight-Englewood/0207-Relic-Recovery/notebook/InfiniteImprobabilityDrive.md

 <insert picture here>

-This pattern cannot be further filled in to complete one of the three cipher patterns.
+This pattern cannot be further filled in to complete one of the three cipher patterns; it is a "bad" pattern.
 To avoid this, we first tried to handwrite rules for different scenarios.

 For example, if the vuforia glyph was placed in column one, then the following pairs of glyphs were "acceptable" - placing these in a certain column would still allow the drivers to complete a cipher during Teleop.